Free to Live Right (1 Peter 2:24)

 Spend some time pondering the wonders of Jesus’ wounding on our behalf.

-What area of your life has been stirred up to “live to righteousness” just now?
+What area of your life is God stirring you to “live to righteousness”?

 Pray and ask God for grace to take one step to follow Jesus in that area.

 Has the Lord brought some sin to mind?
-“If we confess our sins, he is faithful and just to forgive us our sins and to cleanse from all unrighteousness” (1 John 1:9).
-Let’s experience the freedom of forgiveness as we confess our sins and turn to him now.
+Confess it.
+He is faithful and just to forgive us and cleanse from all unrighteousness (1 John 1:9).
+Receive the freedom of forgiveness as you confess your sins and turn to Him now.